nhs-r-community/statements-on-tools/README.md

 + How can free software be trustworthy?
 Isn't there going to be a catch?
 And who is responsible for ensuring the quality and safety of this software?
 Free open-source software (FOSS) is now widely used across sectors.
 Useful comments in FAQ section of [HSMA](https://sites.google.com/nihr.ac.uk/hsma/apply-to-become-an-hsma?authuser=0) site:

->It is also important to highlight that all software has potential vulnerabilities, including the proprietary software that you already have installed.
-Therefore, good software security practices should be maintained regardless of the software you are using.
+>"It is also important to highlight that all software has potential vulnerabilities, including the proprietary software that you already have installed.
+Therefore, good software security practices should be maintained regardless of the software you are using."
+[Health Service Modelling Associates Programme](https://sites.google.com/nihr.ac.uk/hsma/apply-to-become-an-hsma?authuser=0)